 Lock Streetscape from Main Street A short yet signficant block, with a narrow paving width framed by one to three storey mixed commercial, hotel, residential buildings.
 Named for the street's relationship to the First Lock of the Second Welland Canal at its eastern end.
 The current acorn style street lighting with wooden poles and above ground wiring has been in place since 1960's.
 Heritage attributes of the streetscape are the narrow paving width, the slope of the former embankment to the canal level, (12 Mile Creek delta present in early maps, pre-Welland Canal construction), and to the higher plateau west of Main Street, the one to three storey buildings framing the street and the open view out to the former canal landscape on the east.
 16 Vacant Site Vacant Site, former structures, such as the Hyrdro Building and Erskine's Pharmacy, and the Rum Jungle were demolished for the 16 Lock Street Development.
 Early photographs and mapping show this site undeveloped through much of its early history.
 New buildings which meet the District Guideline are encouraged.
-16 Austin House Hotel John Harrigan 1896 Italianate and Vernacular By Law 2002-180 C The former Austin House Hotel, currently vacant, was the first hotel in the area to have indoor plumbing and power.
+16 Austin House Hotel John Harrigan 1896 Italianate and Vernacular By Law 2002-180 С The former Austin House Hotel, currently vacant, was the first hotel in the area to have indoor plumbing and power.
 The hotel was purchased in 1977 by Arthur Smith, who made interior renovations, renaming it the Lakeside Hotel.
 It has also been altered as apartment suites.
-It was designated in 1980 and as one of the two remaining 19th century buildings facing onto the north side of Lock Street, it is important to conserve the three storey portions of the building insitu and whole.
-It contributes to the streetscape in Italianate style.
+It was designated in 1980 and as one of the two remaining 19th century buildings facing onto the north side of Lock Street it is important to conserve in situ and whole.
+The removal of rear additions to the original core building may be supported subject to submission of an updated Heritage Impact Assessment and Conservation Plan (HIA) and approval of a Heritage Permit.
+The HIA is to incorporate an adaptive re-use strategy considering accessibility requirements and commemoration plan for the original structure (OLT Case No. 22-003062).
 Heritage attributes include; the 3 storey brick with irregular four bay elevation separated by brick pilasters, a door out to the steel bracket supported balcony/ canopy, the upper two stories with cornice and hood-moulded brick voussoirs over the windows, (windows are replacement but follow the original sash form.), ground floor alcove entrance with painted transoms and large panelled doors (the ground floor glazing is currently obscured by signage).
+Architectural evidence suggests that the original building likely incorporated a second storey balcony on the Lock Street facade.
+The reintroduction of this feature is encouraged to support the adaptive reuse of the building, subject to the balcony being consistent with the architectural style and period of the building (OLT Case No. 22-003062).